ncatlab/nlab-content/pages/1/0/7/4/24701/content.md

 * Type definition judgments, where we judge $B$ to be defined as the type $A$, $B \coloneqq A \; \mathrm{type}$

-* Term judgments, where we judge $a$ to be an element of $A$, $a:A$
+* Element judgments, where we judge $a$ to be an element of $A$, $a:A$

-* Term definition judgments, where we judge $b$ to be defined as the term $a:A$, $b \coloneqq a:A$
+* Element definition judgments, where we judge $b$ to be defined as the term $a:A$, $b \coloneqq a:A$

 * Context judgments, where we judge $\Gamma$ to be a context, $\Gamma \; \mathrm{ctx}$.

-Contexts are lists of term judgments $a:A$, $b:B$, $c:C$, et cetera, and are formalized by the rules for the empty context and extending the context by a term judgment
+Contexts are lists of element judgments $a:A$, $b:B$, $c:C$, et cetera, and are formalized by the rules for the empty context and extending the context by a element judgment

 $$\frac{}{() \; \mathrm{ctx}} \qquad \frac{\Gamma \; \mathrm{ctx} \quad \Gamma \vdash A \; \mathrm{type}}{(\Gamma, a:A) \; \mathrm{ctx}}$$

-Note that type and term definition judgments are not judgmental equalities; the former are [[single assignment operators]] while the latter are [[equivalence relations]].
+Note that type and element definition judgments are not judgmental equalities; the former are [[single assignment operators]] while the latter are [[equivalence relations]].

 ### Structural rules

 There are three structural rules in objective type theory, the [[variable rule]], the [[weakening rule]], and the [[substitution rule]].

-The variable rule states that we may derive a term judgment if the term judgment is in the context already:
+The variable rule states that we may derive a element judgment if the element judgment is in the context already:

 $$\frac{\vdash \Gamma, a:A, \Delta \; \mathrm{ctx}}{\vdash \Gamma, a:A, \Delta \vdash a:A}$$